zszlly/NoTest/README.md

 ## Build

-run gradle task "shadowJar", then the output jar will be placed at "\<project folder\>/build/libs/no-test.jar"
+run gradle task `shadowJar`, then the output jar will be placed at `<project folder>/build/libs/no-test.jar`

 ## Usage